C2SM/git-course/advanced/slides/slides.md

 # GitHub and GitLab Side by Side

-C2SM works on both `github.com` and `gitlab.ethz.ch`.
-The **local Git commands are identical** - only the website and the CI file differ.

 | Concept | GitHub | GitLab |
 | --- | --- | --- |
 | Proposed change | Pull request (PR) | **Merge request (MR)** |